dmelonakos/Group-3-MIST-4610-Project-1/README.md

 ## Database Information
 Database Name: ns_4610Fa24Group3

-Each query listed is bookmarked through stored procedures according to the format TP_Qx
+Each query listed is bookmarked through stored procedures according to the format CREATE PROCEDURE TP_Q1() and can be called using CALL TP_Q1()